 Finally, abortion for disability has been an area that has resulted in much media coverage due to the introduction of a new prenatal test.
 This test is projected to result in a profound increase in the number of abortions of unborn children with Down’s syndrome.

 With 90% of unborn children detected with Down’s syndrome currently aborted in the UK, this is already a big problem.
 The controversy around the tests has enabled us to have a wider conversation around disability-selective abortion.

 Pro-active political strategy – building a better political situation for the unborn child and pregnant women

-Through our support of a special unit focussed on political work, we are helping to build a better political situation for the unborn child and pregnant women.
-This unit provides research for individual MPs and Peers in Parliament.
+Through our work to educate politicians on life issues, we are helping to build a better political situation for the unborn child and pregnant women.
+We provide research for individual MPs and Peers in Parliament.
 Ongoing work includes developing briefings, building relationships with new parliamentarians, writing speeches for debates and preparing parliamentary questions.
 The unit also provides media and political monitoring and a number of other activities to ensure that life issues stay on the agenda in both Houses.
-Through this work, we aim to gain political momentum by continuing to actively direct discussion on these topics.
+Through this work, we aim to gain momentum by continuing to actively direct discussion on these topics.